-Open Virtual Network (OVN) is a subproject of Open vSwitch (OVS), a performant, programmable, multi-platform virtual switch.
-OVN adds to the OVS existing capabilities the support for overlay networks by introducing virtual network abstractions such as virtual switches and routers.
-Moreover, OVN provides native methods for setting up Access Control Lists (ACLs) and network services such as DHCP.
-Many Red Hat products, such as Red Hat OpenStack Platform and Red Hat Virtualization, are now using OVN, and Red Hat OpenShift Container Platform will be using OVN soon.
+Open Virtual Network (OVN) is a project born as a sub-component of Open vSwitch (OVS), which is a performant, programmable, multi-platform virtual switch.
+OVN allows OVS users to natively create overlay networks by introducing virtual network abstractions such as virtual switches and routers.
+Moreover, OVN provides methods for setting up Access Control Lists (ACLs) and network services such as DHCP.
+Many Red Hat products, like Red Hat OpenStack Platform, Red Hat Virtualization, and Red Hat OpenShift Container Platform, rely on OVN to configure network functionalities.

 In this article, I will cover the OVN unidling issue and how the proposed solution can be used to forward events to a CMS (e.g., OpenStack or OpenShift).